 The processes and procedures you use in your VA business create a certain experience for your clients.
 So take a look at the different processes you use and see if they’re delivering the right experience for your clients.
 Do they match the expectations your clients have, and what you’re suggesting?
 This includes your automated processes (such as your onboarding and online selling processes and carts etc), as well as your manual processes (such as your customer service and complaint procedures).

 Clearing the decks with a review and refresh of your VA business is something that can take a little time.
 However, it is time well spent, if you want to put yourself into a motivated and positive frame of mind, for the year ahead.
-If you’re looking to make your VA business a success in 2019, it’s something that can not only be an enjoyable and freeing experience – but could also be the turning point in your business.
+If you’re looking to make your VA business a success, it’s something that can not only be an enjoyable and freeing experience – but could also be the turning point in your business.